What Is Transpersonal Therapy

 The scientific research untaken by Bohm’s theory of Wholeness and Implicate Order findings, Field Theory, and research in non-local consciousness, along with research in ancient wisdom and spiritual approaches are all implicit in a Transpersonal Psychotherapy approach.

-In fundamentally acknowledging the significant role of the human spirit and consciousness in supporting the healing of human distress, transpersonal psychotherapy explores experiences of altered states/non ordinary states of consciousness/Being, the processes of the unconscious and non conscious, near death experiences, mystical, religious, and paranormal experiences, visions and dreams, synchronistic experiences, deeper intuitions, and past lives.
+In fundamentally acknowledging the significant role of the human spirit and consciousness in supporting the healing of human distress, transpersonal psychotherapy explores experiences of altered states/non ordinary states of consciousness/Being, the processes of the unconscious (individual and collective), sub and superconscious, the non conscious, near death experiences, mystical, religious, and paranormal experiences, visions and dreams, synchronistic experiences, deeper intuitions, and past lives.
 It has also investigates meditation, shamanic journeying, prayer, contemplative practices, vision questing, active imagination, distant healing, consciousness and the biology of beliefs, hypnosis, and exceptional human abilities.